 If you’re not thrilled with how your lip tattoo turned out, or you got tired of it a couple of years in, you can get it removed.

-Your options are laser and saline removal, but be aware that not all removal specialists work on lips.
+Your options are laser, glycolic acid and saline removal, but be aware that not all removal specialists work on lips.
 It takes a special technique.
 Plus, it takes several sessions, and those can be pricey – from $150 upwards.
+Also, laser removal is not the best option, because the pigments are reddish and can turn into an unattractive dark color.

 With this in mind, it’s best to just wait out until your lip tattoo fades.
 You can cover it up with regular makeup if you really don’t like it.